The Lowdown: Pharmacy Service Terms & Conditions

 2. Information About Us and How to Contact Us

 2.1 Who we are.
 This website and app is owned by Get The Lowdown Ltd., a company registered in England and Wales, and the company’s The Lowdown team provides the Services.
 Our company registration number is 11739412 and our registered office is at 120 Arlington Lodge, London, SW2 1RF.

 2.2 How to contact us.
 For general queries, you can contact us at 07787686281 or by emailing us at firstname.lastname@example.org

 2.3 How we may contact you.
 If we have to contact you we will do so by telephone or by writing to you at the email address or postal address you provide to us during the registration process (see clause 4 below).

 2.4.1.
 The person with overall clinical responsibility for the Services is Dr Aisha Malik.
-Dr Malik is a UK registered General Practitioner.
+Dr Malik is a UK registered General Practitioner (GMC number is 6128319.
 She oversees our team of independent prescribing pharmacists who assist and manage patients.
 You can write to Dr Malik at:

 Unit 1 Fifth Street

 2.4.2 The Lowdown is also assisted by qualified pharmacists and operates from registered pharmacy premises under General Pharmaceutical Council registered premises number 9011171. at: